-Shannon will be graduating with great memories from her time at uni: she’s travelled to Indonesia on a humanitarian research trip; made new friends; started one of CDU’s most active social clubs; been an Engineers Australia Student Ambassador for CDU; won three awards (so far) for outstanding achievement and commitment; and received a few scholarships, proving that hard work does pay off!
+Shannon will be graduating with great memories from her time at uni: she’s travelled to Indonesia on a humanitarian research trip; made new friends; started one of CDU’s most active social clubs; been an Engineers Australia Student Ambassador for CDU; won three awards (so far) for outstanding achievement and commitment; and received various scholarships, proving that hard work does pay off!

 I liked that my degree will be recognised in Europe, so I can work overseas when I graduate

 I have always loved science and have a strong practical side, so engineering was a natural choice.
 And as a local NT resident, CDU was the obvious choice for me.
 As well as being close to home, CDU is the only university in Australia with both a Bachelor’s and Master’s engineering degree that is accredited with the European system (EUR-ACE).
 This means my qualifications will be recognised in many countries in Europe, which sets me up to work overseas if I want.